thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 #### Message Delivery Error Handling & Retry Mechanism

-When an integration message fails to be processed (e.g., due to a timeout, unreachable external system, or malformed response), the Integration Executor handles the error based on the configured **acknowledgment and retry strategy** for the `tbmq.msg.ie` topic.
+When an integration message fails to be processed (e.g., due to a timeout, unreachable external system, or malformed request), the Integration Executor handles the error based on the configured **acknowledgment and retry strategy** for the `tbmq.msg.ie.$integrationId` topic.

 These behaviors are controlled via the following configuration block: